Sunday, 20 October 2024

 Frustration levels began to rise

 For quite a while all I could detect was the fleeting silhouette of the bird before it was lost amongst the leaves again.
-We moved to the side of the house where a small cul de sac allowed us a different aspect of the garden.
+We moved to the side of the house where a small cul de sac granted us a different aspect into the garden.

 It was a tight squeeze and there were more birders than room so it was far from comfortable viewing..The oriole moved from tree to tree but persistently contrived to remain either invisible or viewable for a few seconds only.

 Eventually it showed itself to some for a little longer but I was in the wrong place and failed to see it.
 More frustration and no little despair!
 Then suddenly and thrillingly I saw it clearly in the top of a sycamore, peering around searching for prey.
-It was for moments only but I saw its yellowish gren upperparts, dark wings and white, dark streaked breast.
+It was for moments only but enough to see its greenish yellow upperparts, dark wings and white, dark streaked breast.

 Judging by its plumage I think this bird is a first year male

-Many birders having seen the oriole were satisfied with their views of it and departed and hey presto with less of a crowd .the oriole showed itself more frequently .Occasionally it made sorties out of the garden to cross the road to other trees or towards the school but always gravitated back to this one particular garden where the trees were tallest.
+Many birders having seen the oriole were satisfied with their views of it and departed and hey presto with less of a crowd .the oriole showed itself more frequently.Occasionally it made sorties out of the garden to cross the road to trees in other gardens but always gravitated back to this one particular garden where the trees were tallest and leaves thickest.

-Then the oriole seemed to disappear and after a long period of absence everyone left to look for the Rosy Starling which had recently been re-found on a roof top
+Then the oriole seemed to disappear and after a long period of absence everyone left to look for the Rosy Starling which had been re-found on a nearby rooftop.

 I called Mark to inform him of my find and he joined me.and so a nice double was achieved in Aith but something much, much better, was to come